symfony/symfony-docs/cookbook/deployment-tools.rst

     ensures that development packages are not installed in the production environment.

-D) Clear your Symfony cache
+D) Clear your Symfony Cache
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Make sure you clear (and warm-up) your Symfony cache: